Sunday, 29 April 2012

 I had a tiny cabin in the fo’c’sle where the crew were separated from the officers.
 I was taken under the wing of a big fellow donkeyman named Dave Davies, who may have had Welsh ancestry but was a Londoner through and through.
 He was a generous, down to earth fellow, who used to wake me every morning with “Come on then, rise and shine, you’re not on your Daddy’s yacht now, y’know!”

 There were three donkey-greasers including Big Dave, all of whom were watch-keepers.
 Dave shared the 4 to 8 with the second engineer.
-Yorkey had the 8 to 12 and Paddy the 12 to 4 which is always the third engineer’s watch.
+Yorkie (no guessing where he hailed from) had the 8 to 12 and Paddy (a hard-nosed Belfast catholic) was on the 12 to 4 which is always the third engineer’s watch.
 I was a day worker – 7.30 to 5 o’clock with half an hour for lunch.

 We shared the Greasers’ Mess, a little room just across from the galley where we would eat our meals and meet for smoko during the day.
-This was where I learned to put condensed milk in my tea, because it's not easy to find fresh milk at sea and long-life milk was still at least five years away.
+This was where I learned to put condensed milk in my tea, not because it was particularly enjoyable or hygienic (the site of a punctured tin of milk, sitting on the mess room table for two or three days, with spilled sweet milk hardening on the surface was not exactly appetising) but because it's not easy finding fresh milk at sea and long-life milk was still at least five years away.
 The additional advantage of condensed milk of course was that it obviated the need for putting sugar in your tea.
 Fortunately, I am well and truly over this disgusting habit!

 There were seven engineers on board – all of them Glaswegian.
 In charge was the Chief Engineer, who didn’t keep a watch and who seemed to spend most of his time in his cabin.
 I don’t think we exchanged more than a handful of words the whole time I was on the ship.

 The second engineer was a portly middle-aged fellow, who had been in the merchant service since the war.
-Always shirtless when he was working, this genial man knew everything that I was ever going to need to know about marine engineering.
-The third engineer was a sharp-tongued, sandy-headed former Clyde-side ship builder called Gordon, whose most frequent expression seemed to be “och awa' 'n' keek”.
+Always shirtless when he was working, this softly spoken, genial man knew everything that I was ever going to need to know about marine engineering.
+The third engineer was his exact opposite - a sharp-tongued, sandy-headed former Clydeside ship builder named Gordon, whose most frequent expression seemed to be “och awa' 'n' keek”.
 When I became an engineer myself later in the voyage, I spent all my watch-keeping with Gordon on the 12 to 4 and I grew to like his company.
 The fourth engineer was another tough-talking Glaswegian.
 Always the first to lead the singing after a few bevvies, he would start with “I’m no awa’ tae bide awa’” followed by a host of other ditties most of which were completely incomprehensible, but oddly enjoyable.

-There were three junior engineers, one of whom unfortunately suffered from delirium tremens.
-He frequently could be heard wailing at his demons in the confines of his quarters after a long night of excess.
-When he was sober, Eddie was a most capable and amusing engineer.
-It's a shame he was rarely sober when off-duty.
-It was Eddie who told me stories about the Amazon River and Booth Line which is another exciting part of my life and which I am looking forward to sharing through these pages.
+There were three junior engineers, one of whom unfortunately suffered from delirium tremens if he was unwillingly sober for more than 24 hours.
+He frequently could be heard wailing at his demons in the confines of his quarters.
+At other times, Eddie was a seemingly capable and amusing fellow.
+It was Eddie who told me stories about the Amazon River and Booth Line which is another exciting part of my life and I am looking forward to sharing it through these pages.

-The ship also had an electrical engineer – a mean-spirited, sharp little man, who never seemed to have a nice word for anyone, and who seemed for some reason to be very resentful of my position on the ship.
+We also had an electrical engineer – a mean-spirited, weaselly little man, who never seemed to have a nice word for anyone, and who seemed clearly resentful of my position on the ship.
+Perhaps he just didn't like Aussies!

-However, I’m getting ahead of myself.
-The ship had been in Cairns discharging fertiliser from Newcastle (the one in NSW) and was preparing to go back there for another consignment to bring north, this time with a cargo of bulk sugar for the Pyrmont refinery in Sydney.
+The ship was in Cairns discharging fertiliser from Newcastle, NSW and was preparing to head back to Newcastle for another consignment to bring north, this time with a cargo of bulk sugar for the Pyrmont refinery in Sydney.

-After 25 years of marriage, my parents had separated a few months earlier and my mother was living in another town with the new man in her life.
-My dad, and my brother and sister were there to wave goodbye as well as my two best friends, Mal Cleland and Ian Fraser.
-I would catch up with them a few weeks later in Sydney.
+After 25 years of marriage, my parents had separated only a few months earlier and my mother was living in another town with the new man in her life, so it was that my Dad, and my brother and sister were there to wave goodbye as well as my two best mates, Mal and Ian.
+I was planning to catch up with them for New Years' Eve a few weeks later in Sydney during the ship's stay in Newcastle - more about that later.

-I enjoyed my first taste of ship board life and the trip south seems to have been uneventful.
-I have been most fortunate that I have never suffered from sea sickness – obviously a blessing; but I came to know many skilled and experienced sailors over the years, who put up with it throughout their lives at sea.
+I enjoyed my first taste of ship board life and the trip south was relatively uneventful.
+I have been fortunate to have never suffered from sea sickness – obviously a blessing if you are planning a seagoing career; but I came to know many skilled and experienced sailors over the years, who put up with it throughout their lives at sea.

 The deck crew were an interesting lot.
 Gnarled Highland fishermen speaking in a language so removed from anything I had heard before that it might well have been Russian; working alongside them, tattooed hard-faced lads from the Clyde-side streets of Govan and the Gorbals; and from south of the border, a sprinkling of Geordies saying, “ye knaa what ah mean, leik”.